 Though there is no way of knowing how and when rejection will strike, we can almost be certain that it will.
 Because of this, we encourage job seekers and career explorers to set realistic expectations.

-Pajot is not alone in that understanding.
-We met with some of our trusted industry professionals to discuss career rejection and how to make the most of the (non-linear) journey.
-You will find those stories, advice in their own words, and curated tips on rejection below.
+This understanding is shared by many professionals.
+Exploring career rejection and how to make the most of this non-linear journey, we gathered insights and advice from those who have experienced it firsthand.
+You will find their stories, advice in their own words, and curated tips on rejection below.

 Looking for more on this topic?
 Discover Vesna Tertei Rudinski’s pivot into entrepreneurship.